WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Name: Gives the choice a name to reference later
 - Target|Location: Optional, specifies to which player, target type or location the choice should be sent.
 If not specified the current player chooses.
 - Option Name: The names for each option which are what can be selected by choice choosing
-- Resulting Ability: Abilities that result after a choice choosing, executed by the role who created the choice
+- Resulting Ability: Abilities that result after a choice choosing, executed by the role who created the choice.
+Use `@Chooser` to reference the person who choice chose here

 Choice Choosing Format:
 ```